Quinn La Fond

 This is my undergraduate honors thesis which I wrote under the supervision of Matt Szczesny in my final year at Boston University.

-building up to the construction of the Yang-Mills-Dirac Lagrangian on a pseudo Riemannian manifold.
+build up to the construction of the Yang-Mills-Dirac Lagrangian on a pseudo Riemannian manifold.
 It was heavily inspired

 by Mark Hamilton's 'Mathematical Gauge Theory', and Lee's 'Smooth Manifolds'.
 This project is essentially complete;